-Future sales of our common stock could cause our stock price to decline.
+Future sales of our Common Stock could cause our stock price to decline.

-If our stockholders sell substantial amounts of our common stock in the public market, the market price of our common stock could decrease significantly.
-The perception in the public market that our stockholders might sell shares of our common stock could also depress the market price of our common stock.
-Up to \$125,000,000 in total aggregate value of securities have been registered by us on a "shelf" registration statement on Form S-3 that we filed with the Securities and Exchange Commission on June 3, 2022, and which was declared effective on June 24, 2022.
-As of March 28, 2023, there is an aggregate of over \$6.0 million in securities which are eligible for sale in the public markets from time to time.
-Additionally, if our existing stockholders sell, or indicate an intention to sell, substantial amounts of our common stock in the public market, the trading price of our common stock could decline significantly.
-The market price for shares of our common stock may drop significantly when such securities are sold in the public markets.
-A decline in the price of shares of our common stock might impede our ability to raise capital through the issuance of additional shares of our common stock or other equity securities.
+If our stockholders sell substantial amounts of our Common Stock in the public market, the market price of our Common Stock could decrease significantly.
+The perception in the public market that our stockholders might sell shares of our Common Stock could also depress the market price of our Common Stock.
+Up to \$125,000,000 in total aggregate value of securities have been registered by us on a "shelf" registration statement on Form S-3 that we filed with the Commission on June 3, 2022, and which was declared effective on June 24, 2022.
+However, as of July 21, 2023, our public float was less than \$75 million, and under SEC regulations for so long as our public float remains less than \$75 million, the amount we can raise through primary public offerings of securities in any twelve-month period using our shelf registration statement on Form S-3 is limited to an aggregate of one-third of our public float.
+At such time as our public float again exceeds \$75 million, the number of securities we may sell under a Form S-3 registration statement will no longer be limited by such rules.
+Additionally, if our existing stockholders sell, or indicate an intention to sell, substantial amounts of our Common Stock in the public market, the trading price of our Common Stock could decline significantly.
+The market price for shares of our Common Stock may drop significantly when such securities are sold in the public markets.
+A decline in the price of shares of our Common Stock might impede our ability to raise capital through the issuance of additional shares of our Common Stock or other equity securities.